nevali/Baird/getting-involved/index.md

 ---
 title: Getting involved
 layout: default
+section: getting-involved
 path: getting-involved/
 ---

 There are a few different ways that you can get involved in Project Baird, whatever you can contribute to the project.

 The [wiki pages](http://wiki.github.com/nexgenta/Baird/) are all editable by anybody — all you need is a (free) GitHub account.
 Feel free to add comments or make additions and amendments to what’s there.

 Once the specifications themselves begin to be drafted, they will be placed in [the repository itself](http://github.com/nexgenta/Baird/) (which this website points to).
 Anybody can use <code>git</code>